malishav/TD-ACE-OSCORE/test-spec-spots.md

 The RS must implement the following resources:

 * /authz-info : resource to publish tokens to.
 Authorized method POST.
-* /resource1 : protected resource for reading and writing.
-Access authorized over OSCORE.
+* /resource1 : protected resource.
+Authorized method GET over OSCORE.
 Returns the string `Hello World!` with content-format 0 (text/plain).
 * /resource2 : protected resource - will never be accessed.
 Access authorized over OSCORE.

 For unauthorized requests, the RS returns to the C the AS Information object.